d-torrance/m2gt26/schedule.md

 subtitle: The schedule of events for M2@GT 2026
 ---

-# First part (by invitation only)
+* Travel day
+  - Tuesday, May 12, 2026
+* Shaping the Future of Macaulay2

-Wednesday, May 13 - Friday, May 15, 2026
+  - Wednesday, May 13 - Friday, May 15, 2026

-# Second part (open to the M2 community)
+* Travel day
+  - Saturday, May 16, 2026
+* Building the Future of Macaulay2

-Sunday, May 17 - Thursday, May 22, 2026
+  - Sunday, May 17 - Thursday, May 21, 2026
+* Travel day
+  - Friday, May 22, 2026

 ---